 - How we can connect with our people in ways that deepen discipleship but make no assumptions about what they know,

 - The impact of sharing our authentic selves and our own faith journey, and

 - The critical significance of connecting head and heart.

 How It Works

-Join our instructor, Bishop Susan Bell, and an engaged learning community of fellow leaders and missional practitioners live online and in online forums.
+Join our instructor, Bishop Susan Bell, and a community of fellow leaders and missional practitioners, live online.

-- Participate in eight two-hour sessions with Bishop Susan and the learning community.
+- Participate in seven, two-hour sessions with Bishop Susan and the learning community.

 - Practice in your context.